The Geometric Mechanics of Contrastive Representation Learning: Alignment Potentials, Entropic Dispersion, and Cross-modal Divergence: Experimental Details

-where $\mathrm{CE}(\cdot,\cdot)$ is the cross-entropy loss. using Adam with learning rate $5\times 10^{-3}$ for $2000$ steps and batch size as $256$.
+Using Adam with learning rate $5\times 10^{-3}$ for $2000$ steps and batch size as $256$.
 We sweep eight misalignment scales $\sigma_{\mathrm{mis}}\in\{0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7\}$; larger scales induce progressively more severe cross-modal misalignment, yet all settings retain a meaningful statistical dependence between positive pairs.
 For each $\sigma_{\mathrm{mis}}$, we repeat training over $20$ random seeds (seeds $0$--$19$).
 The large batch size makes the training dynamics closer to the large-batch deterministic regime in \Cref{thm:sym_consistency}, whose proof follows the same Monte-Carlo concentration logic as the asymmetric case but applied to the bidirectional symmetric normalization.